Toward Real-Time Surgical Scene Segmentation via a Spike-Driven Video Transformer with Spike-Informed Pretraining: Experiments

 \subsection{Experimental Details}

 \aftersubsection

-\textbf{Datasets.} We evaluate our spike-driven framework on a pubilic avalable dataset for fair comparison with baselines and a private in-house dataset to illustrate the effectiveness of real-world application.
+\textbf{Datasets.} We evaluate our SNN framework on a pubilic avalable dataset for fair comparison with baselines and a private in-house dataset to illustrate the effectiveness of real-world application.
 Details are provided as follows:

 \textit{1) EndoVis18 Dataset.} The 2018 MICCAI EndoVis Scene Segmentation Challenge (EndoVis18) dataset~\cite{allan20202018} features more complex surgical scenes and has been widely adopted in prior studies~\cite{liu2024surgical,yue2024surgicalsam}.
 It comprises 15 videos, each containing 149 frames of resolution $1024\times 1280$.
 Following the standard protocol in~\cite{gonzalez2020isinet}, we use sequences 2, 5, 9, and 15 for testing, while the remaining sequences are used for training.
 The instrument categories evaluated include Bipolar Forceps (BF), Prograsp Forceps (PF), Large Needle Driver (LND), Suction Instrument (SI), Clip Applier (CA), Monopolar Curved Scissors (MCS), and Ultrasound Probe (UP).